 Price: £130/$150 | Weight: 224g/7.9oz (UK 9) | Drop: 6mm

-The Adidas Adizero Evo SL is one of the best shoes we’ve tested in several years and offers outstanding value for money as well as a high level of performance, to the point where it also topped the charts in our best-allrounder category.
+The Adidas Adizero Evo SL is one of the best shoes we’ve tested in several years and offers outstanding value for money as well as a high level of performance, to the point where it also comes close to topping our best-allrounder category.
+Adidas has launched the Evo SL Woven as a new model in the line with a different upper, but otherwise the shoe is the same as the original Evo SL.

 It’s a relatively simple shoe with a springy Lightstrike Pro midsole, a lightweight upper and a minimal outsole that provides good grip without adding too much weight.
 The result is a shoe that feels fantastic for faster training runs, but still has enough comfort for easy runs thanks to the soft midsole foam.